Bob-Playground/WWDC-Stuff/2019/423-Optimizing-App-Launch/Optimizing-App-Launch-Edited.md

 - First, what is launch? **What are the different types of launches** and **how do we break them down into their different subphases**?
 - Next, we'll be talking about **how to properly measure your app's launch**.
   - **Out in the field**, iOS devices can be in a variety of different states and conditions, and these states and conditions can produce inconsistent launch results.
   - So, it's important to understand these states and how to reduce their impact when you're taking measurements.
   - Once you've done that, you can take a look at how to use **Instruments** to profile and understand your app to find opportunities to improve it.
 - And finally, we'll leave you with some tips and some tricks on **how to monitor your app's launch**, both over time and in the field, to ensure that you consistently deliver a delightful experience to all of your users.

-# 1. what is app launch
+# 1. What is app launch

 So, what is that app launch I was talking about?
 Well, **app launch is a user experience interruption**.